ImaanBontle/SDV-immersive-weathers/README.md

 <!--Contributing-->
 ## Contribute to this Project <a id="contribute"></a>

+*Please be patient if I haven't responded to you immediately.
+I am likely busy with studies.*

-This project is open-source and contributions are welcome, particularly in the form of [bug fixes](#bugs), [feature suggestions](#suggestions) and [translation support](#translations).
+This project is open-source and contributions are welcome, particularly in the form of [bug fixes](#bugs), [feature suggestions](#suggestions) or [translation support](#translations).
 For more substantial contributions, please fork the develop repo and submit a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution label.
-You can also attempt to contact me via [NexusMods][nexus-profile] or by [opening an issue][issues-link].
+You can also contact me directly via [NexusMods][nexus-profile] or by [opening an issue][issues-link].

-Please be patient if I haven't responded immediately.
-I am likely busy with my studies.

 <!--Bugs-->
 ### Bug Fixes/Reports <a id="bugs"></a>

-If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and re-run SMAPI to check if the issue resolves itself.
-If the bug persists or you do not see your mod included in the list, you can [submit a bug report][bugs-link].
-Please answer the prompts to the best of your ability and mention any suspected mod conflicts.
-You should provide a link to your [SMAPI log][smapi-log] in the report.
+If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and then re-run SMAPI to check if the issue resolves itself.
+If the bug persists or if you do not see your mod included in the list of incompatible mods, then you may [submit a bug report][bugs-link].
+In the report, you should make sure to mention any suspected mod conflicts.
+You will need to provide a link to your [SMAPI log][smapi-log]. ***NB: Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***

-If you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.
+Alternatively, if you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/bugfix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Suggestions <a id="suggestions"></a>

-If you would like to suggest a feature for this project, please [submit a feature request][request-features-link].
-While I can't guarantee these will be included in future releases, I would still love to hear from you.
-You will be credited for any suggestions that get implemented.
+If you would like to suggest a feature for this project, please [submit a feature request][request-features-link], as I would love to hear from you and do my best to read these.
+Of course, while I can't guarantee that these features will be included in future releases, you will still be credited for any features that do get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>

-*Translation support will be added in the next minor release.
-In anticipation, I am adding the following table of translations.*
+*Translation support will be added in the next minor release.*

-***Please note that the associated `default.json` files are currently empty and should be ignored.***
+*In anticipation, the following table of translations has been prepared.
+Please note that the associated `default.json` files are currently empty and should be ignored.*

 (❑ = untranslated, ↻ = partly translated, ✓ = fully translated)